 Heading further westwards brings you to the peaceful fishing village of Seseh, where narrow country lanes leading to the coast call for leisurely bike rides and afternoon strolls.
 Farmers work in the rice paddies, children fly kites in the fields and cows take shelter from the midday sun under the shade of mango trees.
 Those looking for a dreamy, romantic getaway will be enchanted by the 2-bedroomed Villa Belong Dua set in a whimsical walled garden, just 300 metres from the beach.

 The wide expanse of Seseh’s black sand beach is fringed by thick coconut groves, and is perfect for beachcombing – apart from the sunset hour, you will probably find you have the whole beach to yourselves.
 Reminiscent of Bali pre-tourism, all is quiet here, but for the hum of cicadas, the crow of roosters and the crash of waves on the shore.
-The luxury Seseh Beach Villas overlook the ocean and have a choice of five or six bedroom residences, right on the beach and are well equipped for families.
-The fabulously stylish, 5-bedroomed Mahatma House is also just metres from the sand.
+The luxury Seseh Beach Villas overlook the ocean and have a choice of five or six-bedroom residences, right on the beach and are well equipped for families.
 Gorgeous interiors and lush gardens make it a popular choice for weddings and events.

 Once a small trading harbour, Seseh also has a large and ornate beachfront temple that sets the scene for long traditional processions, especially during Melasti (the cleansing rituals that take place prior to Nyepi – the day of silence which ushers in the Balinese New Year in March).
 It is also known for a good surf break that is never crowded.

-Two kilometres north of Seseh, and set on a sloping hill with panoramic views of rice fields stretching to the azure sea, stunning 6-bedroomed Villa Mandalay has a pitch and putt golf course and sauna.
+Two kilometres north of Seseh, and set on a sloping hill with panoramic views of rice fields stretching to the azure sea, stunning 7-bedroomed Villa Mandalay with panoramic rice-terrace views, a 25-metre pool, sauna, and huge garden.
 Keep an eye out in this area for the unique sight of solitary farmers shepherding hundreds of ducks down the winding country lanes.
 They are put to work in the rice fields to eat small insects.

-The charming traditional village and black volcanic-sand beach of Cemagi comes next, an area best known for its mesmerising sea temple, Pura Gede Luhur Batungaus, which perches on a rocky outcrop that juts out to sea.
-In many ways it is a miniature version of its more famous, but far more crowded big sister, Tanah Lot temple, a few kilometres away.
+The charming traditional village and black volcanic sand beach of Cemagi come next, an area best known for its mesmerising sea temple, Pura Gede Luhur Batungaus, which perches on a rocky outcrop that juts out to sea.
+In many ways, it is a miniature version of its more famous, but far more crowded big sister, Tanah Lot temple, a few kilometres away.
 This is a beautifully scenic spot especially at sunset, and a perfect holiday destination for those that like to gaze at the ocean, walk barefoot on the sand and be lulled to sleep by the sound of the sea.
 The beach is not patrolled and can be a little rough for swimming, but a small cluster of exclusive luxury beachfront villas each has a gorgeous swimming pool.
-The 5-bedroomed Villa Semarapura is a peaceful oasis spread over 5000sqm of rolling lawns and gardens.
-Five-bedroomed Villa Maridadi also has uninterrupted sea and temple views and an evocative traditional design, while Villa Asmara (Sanscrit for love) is an enchanting 4-bedroomed villa nestled in an exotic setting between the rice fields and the sea, also with tennis court.
+The 5-bedroomed Villa Semarapura is a peaceful oasis spread over 5000sqm of rolling lawns and gardens, while five-bedroomed Villa Maridadi also has uninterrupted sea and temple views and evocative traditional design.

 Those looking for an idyllic, nature-inspired eco-luxe retreat will love the 7-bedroomed Taman Ahimsa with its meandering paths, swaying palms, evocative antiques and thatched pavilions.
 Meanwhile, the chic and sophisticated 5-bedroomed Villa Anucara is set on a gentle hill, just five minutes’ walk from the beach.